top of page

 Oman had been sitting at the top of my travel bucket list for five years.
-The far-off country in the Middle East seemed to be the stuff of dreams - oasis canyons, sinkholes, turquoise waters, vast dunes, exotic souqs and desert castles.
+The far-off country in the Middle East seemed to be the stuff of dreams – oasis canyons, vast dunes, exotic souqs and desert castles.
 Distance was always my excuse for not visiting Oman, but this year I decided it was time to make the journey.
 I planned a 10-day trip to Muscat and its surrounds, and it exceeded all expectations.
-Everything felt like an off-the-beaten-path adventure, and it was beyond refreshing to visit a country that wasn't plastered all over social media.
 Our trip started in Muscat, and we went as far south as Wahiba Sands, and then east out to the desert castles of Nizwa.
-Below is my complete guide to this part of Oman, as well as the perfect 10-day itinerary, filled with the best hikes, beaches, island day trips, souqs, travel tips and more.
-This post contains affiliate links.
+Below is my complete guide to this part of Oman, filled with the best wadis, beaches, forts, island day trips, souks, travel tips, Google Map pins and more.

 Found a turquoise oasis on the hike out to Wadi Shab.